CThu1u-Cyber/ReefCTF/README.md

 ```
 # Description

-**Reef CTF** is a lightweight CLI tool built for automating the repetitive and time-consuming parts of **Active Directory enumeration** — designed for CTFs (Hack The Box, TryHackMe, etc.), home labs, and educational use.
+**Reef CTF** is a lightweight CLI tool built for automating the repetitive and time-consuming parts of **Active Directory enumeration & exploitation** — designed for CTFs (Hack The Box, TryHackMe, etc.), home labs, and educational use.

 # Dependencies